Dec 282017

 transmission inthe CRCmode and the sender supports the CRC option.
 This

-examplealso includes various transmission errors. represents the
+examplealso includes various transmission errors.

 2 CRC bytes.